picotech/picosdk-python-wrappers/README.md

 ### Microsoft Windows

-Please visit (https://www.picotech.com/downloads) to download the 32-bit or 64-bit PicoSDK C Libraries for Windows.
+Please visit [our Downloads page](https://www.picotech.com/downloads) to download the 32-bit or 64-bit PicoSDK C Libraries for Windows.
 Please take care to match the "bitness" of your python to the PicoSDK.

 ### Linux